junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Dean regrets immediately for asking, fingers tracing his cheeks, palms holding his face, gentling shushing and rushing the words.
 "I'm sorry, I'm sorry, Cas.
 Whatever I did, all the harm I did to you all these years, I'm so, so sorry...
 I would never do any of that again, promise."

 But Cas is shaking his head.
-Dean hesitantly starts pulling his hands away, only get grabbed by Cas's hands to hold them there, leaning into them deeper.
+Dean hesitantly starts pulling his hands away, only get grabbed by Cas's hands to hold them there, cheek leaning into them firmer.

 "It's not you, it's me."
 Cas tells him, eyes closed, hints of tears catching sight at the corner.
 His face looks more painful than all these times when demons or angels or British's hurt him, Dean thinks.
 He wants to do everything to make that look not show up there ever again.

 Cas looks as though having to take all the effort to push the words out.
 Dean squeezes his hands, hoping that's enough hint.

-Cas continues, "You just said it yourself, *can't love without trust*.
+Cas continues, "You just said it yourself, '*can't love without trust*'.
 And I think -- I thought -- I have already lost all of that.
 Back when you told me you wished it changed anything, when... when you *trusted* me and I ruined everything..."

 *I wish this changed anything.* That sounds oddly familiar, where is it from?
 Dean thinks, wondering, before all of that memory floods back through him.
 The time when he had to trap Cas in the holy fire circle, when they are... when they are enemy, almost.
 When things were bad, really, really bad.
 And then, Cas died.
 It seemed to be the only unchanging theme in all his memory -- seeing Cas die in all kinds of different ways, not knowing if he'd seen him again.

-Part of his brains wanders far, thinking if that was the last time he'd ever seen Cas, how'd he feel.
+Part of his brains wanders far, thinking if that *was* the last time he'd ever seen Cas, how'd he feel.
 His mind hasn't came up with a thought, his heart already clenches hard, bleeding and breaking, the pain so sharp that he actually gasps, thinking he might have a heart attack right then and there.

 "That was, what, almost seven years ago now?"
 Dean chokes out.

 Cas gives a bitter smile.
 "Angels have good memory."
 Then, "so now you can understand why..."
 Tentatively, Cas is trying to draw his hand back, only to be held tight again.

 "It is forgiven."
 Dean tells him, looking in the eyes and saying it again.
-"I forgave you, of course I forgave you, long ago.
+"I forgave you, of course I forgave you, long time ago.
 You hear me?
 So no more self-beaten up crap now, we all good?"

 At that, Cas nods and finally lets the grimace leave, a little bit at a time, gradually eased.

 "Alright, enough chick-flick moment."
 Dean pats him gently on the shoulder, wiping his own eyes and face clean, standing up.
 "Where's Sam gone again?
 Library run can't possibly take this long."

 "I'm gonna go check if there's missed phone call or anything."
 Dean walks towards kitchen door, when an afterthought hits him halfway.
-He turns, rubbing his forehead with one hand, pointing at the red hex bag that still lies on the table with the other.
+He turns, rubbing his forehead with one hand, pointing at the red hex bag that still lies on the table with other cups and plates.
 "And Cas?
 Do me a favor and burn that thing, will you?
-Don't need another reminder of this afternoon, and never tell anyone what happened, promise?"
+Don't need another reminder of this afternoon, and never tell anyone what happened, deal?"

 Cas actually starts grinning a little.
 Tiny curve sprouts on the tip of his lips, the way how his grin usually starts.
 "Not even Sam?"